portworx/px-docs/scheduler/kubernetes/install-pks-vsphere-shared.md

 ![Portworx architecture for PKS on vSphere using shared datastores or datastore clusters](/images/pks-vsphere-shared.png){:width="1992px" height="1156px"}

-## Platform preparation
+## ESXi datastore preparation

-* Install vSphere 6.5u1 or above.
-* Install PKS 1.1 or above.
-* Create one or more shared datastore(s) or datastore cluster(s) which is dedicated for Portworx storage.
+Create one or more shared datastore(s) or datastore cluster(s) which is dedicated for Portworx storage.
 Use a common prefix for the names of the datastores or datastore cluster(s).
 We will be giving this prefix during Portworx installation later in this guide.
-* Ensure that following options are enabled on any PKS plan that you will use with a Portworx enabled Kubernetes cluster:
-    * Enable Privileged Containers
-    * Disable DenyEscalatingExec

 ## Portworx installation